remotemobprogramming/remotemobprogramming.github.io/typist.md

 Slow down, so everybody in the *rest of the team* can follow what you are doing.
 This includes moving your mouse cursor, changing windows, switching tabs, or pressing keyboard shortcuts.
 Make it easy to follow what and how you are doing things.
+So with you going slowly, the whole team can go fast.

 ### Be calm.
-Stay calm even when you feel pressure from the *rest of your team* for being too slow.
+Although the *rest of your team* should be patient with you, it sometimes happens that you might feel pressured from the *rest of your team* for following their commands too slow.
-Tell them to slow down with their commands.
+Just stay calm and tell them to slow down with their commands.
 Tell them to give you space and freedom to act and breath.
+It's okay to stand your ground, even necessary.

 ### Be private.
 Disable any notifications.